BIG Day of Giving

 Julia, the Thick-billed Parrot is one of the endangered species at the Zoo.
 Thick-billed parrots are the last living native parrot in North America, but their habitat is declining and the populations are threatened with extinction.
 Julia acts as an ambassador to bring awareness to the plight of her fellow Thick-billed Parrots and to educate visitors and school children at the stage shows, ZooMobile programs and other educational programs.

-Help Charlie and the other Animal Ambassadors continue the Zoo’s work of educating our future generations by donating to the Sacramento Zoo on May 3rd.
+Help Charlie and the other Animal Ambassadors continue the Zoo’s work of educating our future generations by donating to the Sacramento Zoo on the Big Day of Giving.